Hashimoto’s: What You Need To Know

 “At Rhett Women’s Center, our team goes beyond just managing your disease to give you the power to reverse your Hashimoto’s.” – Gene Blake, NP

 Hashimoto’s thyroiditis is a form of hypothyroidism that is autoimmune in nature.
-Basically, your immune system (as the result of some trigger(s)) is producing antibodies that are attacking your thyroid.
+Basically, your immune system, as the result of certain trigger(s), produces antibodies that are attack your thyroid.
 This immune attack on the thyroid causes a decline in thyroid function.
-Since the thyroid plays a role in over 300 functions in the body and we have thyroid receptor cells on every single cell in the body, this most often results in a multitude of symptoms and imbalances (poor digestion, nutrient insufficiencies, weight gain and the inability to lose weight) that can affect your brain (mood, energy, cognitive function), your GI tract (acid reflux, pain, diarrhea, constipation), your skin (rashes, eczema), and your joints (pain, inflammation).
+Since the thyroid plays a role in over 300 functions in the body and we have thyroid receptor cells on every single cell in the body, this most often results in a multitude of symptoms and imbalances (poor digestion, nutrient insufficiencies, weight gain / the inability to lose weight) that can affect your brain (mood, energy, cognitive function), your GI tract (acid reflux, pain, diarrhea, constipation), your skin (rashes, eczema), and your joints (pain, inflammation).

 Who is affected?